Top 10 things all new landlords should know

 All good landlords should know to keep tabs on their competition and recognise what a potential new tenant could look like.

 Will you be a student landlord, or will you provide rental properties to young professionals?
 Both are very different tenants and will have different expectations from their landlord and what they want out of their potential new home.
 For example, should you convert that 4-bedroom family home that’s near a good primary school but little else into 4 single-occupancy flats?
 Probably not.
-Focus on your property’s strengths and position it correctly.
+Focus on your property’s strengths and position them correctly.

 4. Use a letting agent to help manage your property